Ruud's Commodore Site: PC-Box Home Email

 In short: the PC-Box is my 8088 version of the SSE SoftBox: a small Z80 computer, no drives but equipped with an IEEE interface that enabled the Commodore CBM series to run CP/M 2.2 more or less.
 "More or less" because the CBM only acts as a terminal because the Softbox does the actual computing.

-Remark: this is purely a fun project for my self in the first place!
+Remark: this is purely a fun project for myself in the first place!

 Hardware